Skip Ribbon Commands

 Exceptional circumstances

-If a principal considers that a student who does not clearly satisfy the criteria should be allowed to enrol in the study due to exceptional circumstances, they should send an application detailing the circumstances (supported by appropriate documentation) to the Student Records and Results Unit for consideration.
+If a principal considers that a student who does not clearly satisfy the criteria for enrolment in a Units 3 and 4 Second Language should be allowed to enrol in the study due to exceptional circumstances, they should send an application detailing the circumstances (supported by appropriate documentation) to the Student Records and Results unit for consideration.

 Difficulty in obtaining documents to explain non-attendance at school is not an exceptional circumstance.
 Appropriate documentation must be provided.